ArtifexSoftware/mupdf/docs/reference/javascript/types/Pixmap.rst

 	Note, if this pixmap has an alpha channel then an exception will be thrown.

 	:param number quality: Desired compression quality, between ``0`` and ``100``.
-	:param boolean invert_cmyk: If pixmap is CMYK, should the samples be inverted before encoding as JPEG.
-Otherwise has no effect.
+	:param boolean invert_cmyk: How to handle polarity in :term:`CMYK JPEG` images.

 	:returns: `Buffer`